Salinas, California: History

 The land that Salinas sits on is thought to have been settled by Native Americans known as the Esselen prior to 200 AD.
 Between 200 and 500 AD, they were displaced by the Rumsen group of Ohlone speaking people.
 The Rumsen-Ohlone remained as the inhabitants of the area for approximately another 1,200 years, and in the 1700s, were the group of native inhabitants contacted and recorded by the first Spanish explorers of the Salinas area.

 Upon the arrival of the Spanish, large Spanish land grants were initially issued for the Catholic Missions and also as bonuses to soldiers.
 Later on after Mexican independence, smaller land grants continued to be issued for ranchos where mostly cattle were grazed.
 One of the many land grants was the Rancho Las Salinas land grant, part of which included the area of modern-day Salinas.
 As a result of the many new cattle ranches, a thriving trade eventually developed in cattle hide shipments, shipping primarily out of the Port of Monterey.

-In 1848 California officially became a part of the United States of America.
-This transition followed several years of battles in the Salinas area with John Fremont flying the American flag on the highest peak of the Gabilan Mountains and claiming California for the United States.
 Before the transition to American administration, Monterey had been the capital of California.
 For a short while after the transition, California was ruled by martial law.
 On September 9, 1850, California was admitted to the Union and became a State, celebrated as California Admission Day.

 In the 1850s a junction of two main stage coach routes was located 18 miles east of Monterey and along the big bend of what is locally referred to as the Alisal Slough.
 In 1854, six years after becoming a part of the United States, a group of American settlers living in the vicinity of this route-junction opened a post office at the junction, naming their town "Salinas," apparently a reference to the original "Rancho Las Salinas" name for the area, which in turn was named in Spanish for the salt marshes of the area around the central Salinas slough, which was drained.
 Soon thereafter, in 1856, a traveler's inn called the Halfway House was opened at that junction in Salinas.
 (The nearby Salinas River, was apparently only later named by an American cartographer, after the nearest town of Salinas in 1858.
 Previously that river had gone by the name: "Rio de Monterey.").
 The streets of Salinas were laid out in 1867, and the town was incorporated in 1874.